Thiago099/ai-studies/README.md

 The gradient descent solves the problem of transforming x into y, however it has many layers in between.
 I do undesthant what happens in the last layer, however after that, I don't know exactly how it is optimized.
 All I can think is that the derivative can find a good solution faster because of the noise that is generated in the weight and bias values.
-I believe I was misunderstood about how it works, however if that is not the case, what is happening that is very inefficient.
+I believe I was misunderstood about how it works, however if that is not the case, what is happening is very inefficient.

 I belive the diffusion models work well because they the x - y conversion happens more times, giving more guidance about what should be done.